United States women's national soccer team: 1990s: First World Cup and Olympic wins

-In February 1995, the U.S. women's program opened a permanent training and treatment facility in Sanford, Florida, and began a series of warm-up friendlies that were paid for by American company Nike.
+In February 1995, the U.S. women's program opened a permanent training and treatment facility in Sanford, Florida, and began a series of warm-up friendlies that were paid for by Nike.
 The team topped their group in the Women's World Cup, despite a 3–3 tie with China in the opening match and losing goalkeeper Briana Scurry to a red card in their second match.
-The United States proceeded to beat Japan 4–0 in the quarterfinals, but lost 1–0 to eventual champions Norway in the semifinals.
-The team finished in third place, winning 2–0 in its consolation match against China.
+The U.S. proceeded to defeat Japan 4–0 in the quarterfinals, then lost 1–0 to Norway in the semifinals.
+The team finished in third place by achieving a 2–0 victory over China.
+At the inaugural Olympic women's soccer tournament during the 1996 Summer Olympics, the U.S. won the gold medal, defeating China 2–1 in the final.

-The team won the gold medal in the inaugural Olympic women's soccer tournament in the 1996 Summer Olympics, defeating China 2–1 in the final before a crowd of 76,481 fans.
-An influential victory came in the 1999 World Cup, when the team defeated China 5–4 in a penalty shootout following a 0–0 draw after extended time.
-Foudy, Lilly, and the rest of the 1999 team started a revolution towards women's team sports in America.
-With this win they emerged onto the world stage and brought significant media attention to women's soccer and athletics.
-On July 10, 1999, over 90,000 people (the largest ever for a women's sporting event and one of the largest attendances in the world for a tournament game final) filled the Rose Bowl to watch the United States play China in the Final.
-After a back and forth game, the score was tied 0–0 at full-time, and remained so after extra time, leading to a penalty kick shootout.
-With Scurry's save of China's third kick, the score was 4–4 with only Brandi Chastain left to shoot.
-She scored and won the game for the United States.
-Chastain dropped to her knees and whipped off her shirt, celebrating in her sports bra, which later made the cover of Sports Illustrated and the front pages of newspapers around the country and world.
-This win influenced many girls to want to play on a soccer team.
+On July 10, 1999, a stadium of 90,000 people—the largest-ever audience for a women's sporting event at the time—watched the United States play China in the final of the 1999 World Cup in Pasadena, California.
+After a back-and-forth game, the score was tied 0–0 at full-time, and remained so after extra time, leading to a penalty shootout.
+Brandi Chastain scored the final kick for the United States, winning the game and the World Cup.
+She dropped to her knees, whipped off her jersey, and celebrated in her sports bra, an image which made the cover of Sports Illustrated and the front pages of newspapers around the world.
+The U.S. victory brought significant media attention to women's soccer and women's sports in general, and inspired many girls to play soccer.
 In the 2000 Summer Olympics, the USWNT were close to defending their gold medal but were controversially defeated by Norway in the final with a golden goal in extra time, which involved an alleged handball in the lead-up.